 Emotional triggering is, at root, a survival response.
 Our brains create powerful associations between things that hurt us and whatever happened to be occurring when we got hurt.

-Working with synergy, researchers have more and better options.
+Avoid provoking.
+We have more and better options.

 So, how does this work?

 One of the first things to confirm at any location is: Is it really haunted?
 The best way to verify that is to do something that can magnify ghostly activity.

 Instead of taunting ghosts to evoke a reaction, you can use external, physical cues that invoke the ghost’s most vivid memories.
 He, she, or they may respond on a personal level, or in a way you can measure with ghost hunting equipment.

 Those cues may include archaeological research, historical reenactments, or even simple home renovations.

 When DIY gets scary

 I’ve witnessed this first-hand in a 19th-century California home my husband & I renovated.

 It was only mildly haunted when we moved in.